mukaiizawa/Paren/man/man7/paren-tutorial.md

 Now that we have rest parameters and apply, we can write a version of average that takes any number of arguments.

-) (def average args
+) (function average args
        (/ (apply + args) (len args)))
 #<procedure: average>
 ) (average 1 2 3)
 2

 We know enough now to start writing macros.
 Macros are basically functions that generate code.
 Of course, generating code is easy; just call list.

 ) (list '+ 1 2)
 (+ 1 2)

 What macros offer is a way of getting code generated this way into your programs.
 Here's a (rather stupid) macro definition:

 ) (mac foo ()
        (list '+ 1 2))
 *** redefining foo
 #3(tagged mac #<procedure>)

-Notice that a macro definition looks exactly like a function definition, but with def replaced by mac.
+Notice that a macro definition looks exactly like a function definition, but with function replaced by mac.

 What this macro says is that whenever the expression (foo) occurs in your code, it shouldn't be evaluated in the normal way like a function call.
 Instead it should be replaced by the result of evaluating the body of the macro definition, (list '+ 1 2).
 This is called the "expansion" of the macro call.

 In other words, if you've defined foo as above, putting (foo) anywhere in your code is equivalent to putting (+ 1 2) there.

 ) (+ 10 (foo))
 13

 This is a rather useless macro, because it doesn't take any arguments.
 Here's a more useful one:

 ) (mac when (test . body)
        (list 'if test (cons 'do body)))
 *** redefining when
 #3(tagged mac #<procedure>)

 We've just redefined the built-in when operator.
 That would ordinarily be an alarming idea, but fortunately the definition we supplied is the same as the one it already had.

 ) (when 1
        (pr "hello ")